skulpturenz/documentation/architecture-design-records/authnz-shared-resources.md

 ## Constraints

-- a language and framework agnostic approach to IdP
+- A language and framework agnostic approach to authentication and authorization
-- support for SSO and SAML
+- Support for SSO and SAML
-- client facing aspects should be customizable
+- Client facing aspects should be customizable
-- easy to scale
+- Easy to scale
-- easy to integrate with
+- Easy to integrate with
-- easy to export data out
+- Easy to export data out
-- easy to configure
+- Easy to configure
-- well documented and active community
+- Well documented and active community

 ## Solution strategy

-TODO
+1. Deployments are done using Docker Swarm with a publicly accessible reverse proxy (NGINX) sitting in front
+2. Keycloak version is stored in GitHub variables so that we can easily perform updates, upgrading major versions does not require manual intervention.
+In our context the important changes we need to track are the configuration changes and not so much the version of Keycloak
+3. VM hosted on GCP and only allows requests from Cloudflare
+4. Database does not allow connections except from whitelisted addresses and is backed up daily
+5. An optimized and customized image with health and metrics enabled is built for each deployment and versioned by either `master`, `staging` or `dev`
+6. Customized using (`keycloakify`)[http://keycloakify.dev] which is built on [React](https://react.dev)
+7. Services to ship logs, metrics and uptime information from Docker and VM to Elastic have been configured (but not actively used)

 ## Deployment view
 TODO